seanchristspc/seanchristspc.github.io/source/about/index.md

 # Note #

 I would greatly appreciate hearing about any error in these articles, even minor ones.
 I welcome your suggestions for improvements, even tiny one.
-You can give advice on the following comment area and email to me.
-Have fun!
+Please email to me. 😋

 ---